stjoh1sr2/reveal-my-plyr-media/README.md

 # Reveal My Plyr Media
 Linking the capabilities of [plyr](https://plyr.io/) media and [reveal.js](https://revealjs.com/) slideshows, Reveal My Plyr Media aims to provide an easy way to collect data on media interactions within slideshows.
 By combining these accessible, feature-rich open-source frameworks and building off the useful [reveal.js-tracking](https://github.com/pantajoe/reveal.js-tracking) plugin, the Reveal My Plyr Media plugin offers additional insights into slideshow viewers' interactions with media.

 A demo of a presentation using this project is [here](https://stjoh1sr2.github.io/reveal-my-plyr-media/) (make sure to turn off any ad or tracker blockers once you reach the page).
+The demo also includes an upper banner displaying the latest media interaction.

 ### What Interactions Are Tracked?
 The interactions tracked by this plugin include: